SwiftMVC/SwiftMVC/README.md

 ### Installation
 1. Download the SwiftMVC framework
 2. Unzip the package.
+3. Do composer install
-3. Open the public/routes.php file with a text editor, setup your routes.
+4. Open the public/routes.php file with a text editor, setup your routes.
-4. Open application/configuration/database.ini and set your database credentials (if a database is needed).
+5. Open application/configuration/database.ini and set your database credentials (if a database is needed).

 ### Tests
 To be added soon